anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 described next.

-### Pledge - registrar enrollment status telemetry
+### Pledge - Registrar Enrollment Status Telemetry

 The enrollment status telemetry is performed as specified in {{RFC8995}}.